daicamangdeplao/rock-paper-scissors/README.md

 # Introduction
 A hand game, rock–paper–scissors, is implemented in term of a Java-based program.
 This app mimics the way that two players try to beat each other by posing the hand-shapes represented rock, paper, and scissors.
-The rules is described in this [link](https://en.wikipedia.org/wiki/Rock%E2%80%93paper%E2%80%93scissors).
+The rules are described in this [link](https://en.wikipedia.org/wiki/Rock%E2%80%93paper%E2%80%93scissors).

 # Prerequisite
 This application is a Java-based application, and `jdk-8u191` is needed to be installed before executing the source code.